netwerk-digitaal-erfgoed/infrastructure/README.md

 # NDE Infrastructure

 ⚠️ This is the branch for the SURF pilot.

+Testing signing commits.

 This repository contains generic infrastructure configuration for running NDE applications in a Kubernetes cluster.